Certain Siegel Cusp Forms with Level are Determined by their Fundamental Fourier Coefficients: Introduction

-Another natural question that arises here is the necessity of the assumption on the nebentypus in Theorem \ref{3.1}.
+A natural question that arises here is the necessity of the assumption on the nebentypus in Theorem \ref{3.1}.
 We suspect that any assumption on the nebentypus is unnecessary and that it should suffice for the Siegel cusp form to simply be a newform.
-The obstacle we faced that led to taking on the assumption for the nebentypus lies with the construction of genus $n-1$ cusp forms from genus $n$ cusp forms via the Taylor development.
+Indeed, in genus $2$, this is true (See \cite{anamby}).
+The obstacle one faces in higher genus lies in the induction argument: the construction of genus $n-1$ cusp forms from genus $n$ cusp forms via the Taylor development.
 Even if one starts with a newform, it is not clear if the resulting genus $n-1$ form is also a newform or has a nonzero newform component.
-Our assumption on the nebentypus forces both to be new, allowing us to sidestep this issue.
+In genus $2$, there are more tools available (unavailable genus $> 2$) that allows one to avoid the inductive argument.
+Our assumption on the nebentypus forces everything to be new, allowing us to sidestep this issue. \\

+As a final remark, we discuss the following question: Given a Siegel cusp form $F$, for which fundamental $T \in \Lambda_n^+$ is the corresponding Fourier coefficient nonzero?
+First off, both Theorems \ref{3.1} and \ref{3.2} can made quantitative, though we did not write this down.
+Secondly, while our results say nothing about which $T$ admit nonvanishing Fourier coefficients, one does know that if $F$ is ordinary at $p$ and $a_F(T) \neq 0$ for some given $T$, then $a_G(T) \neq 0$ for any ordinary Siegel cusp form $G$ which lives in a sufficiently small $p$-adic neighborhood of $F$.
+See \cite{andreatta} for more of this $p$-adic story.